davisjam/davisjam.github.io/auto-publications.md

  J.M.
 Winkler, A. Agarwal, C. Tung, D.R.
 Ugalde, Y.J.
 Jung, and **Davis**.
  Proceedings of the 29th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering: Artifacts Track (ESEC/FSE-Artifacts) 2021.
  <a href="https://github.com/PurdueDualityLab/deepbugs-jr/blob/develop/paper/Deepbugs_Replication_Paper_Abstract.pdf" aria-label="PDF: A Replication of 'DeepBugs: A Learning Approach to Name-based Bug Detection'"><i class="fas fa-file-pdf" aria-hidden="true"></i></a>
+1. *On the Impact and Defeat of Regex DoS*.
+ **Davis**.
+ ACM Student Research Competition, Grand Finals - second place, graduate student division 2020.
 1. *Rethinking Regex Engines to Address ReDoS*.
  **Davis**.
  Proceedings of the 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE'19) --- Student research competition.
 2019.